An advertisement seeking only ‘Caucasian’ men to play Father Christmas in shopping centres in Adelaide has been taken down.

 Arthur Butler wants to play Father Christmas

-Aboriginal man Arthur Butler (pictured above) wants to play Father Christmas this season, and said he was disappointed by the “Caucasian-only” ad.
+Aboriginal man Arthur Butler (pictured above) wants to play Father Christmas this season, and expressed disappointment by the “Caucasian-only” ad.

-“I was a bit shocked by it,” Mr Butler told NewsLimited.
+“I was a bit shocked by it,” Butler told NewsLimited.

 “That was one of the reasons I went for it – to try and change things up – and I want to show other (Aboriginal) people they can do it as well.”

-“I love to bring happiness into people’s lives,” he says.
+“I love to bring happiness into people’s lives,” he said.

-Mr Butler says he called the talent agency and they told him being Aboriginal would not hurt his application but that they had already filled all of the positions.
+Butler says he called the talent agency, however, they told him all of the positions had been filled.

 To connect with us, please follow us on